I'm a postdoctoral researcher at the Institute for Logic, Language and Computation (ILLC) at the University of Amsterdam.

 Generally, I'm fascinated by all things related to computational complexity—e.g., parameterized complexity theory, the Polynomial Hierarchy (PH), subexponential-time complexity, the Exponential Time Hypothesis (ETH), and (parameterized) compilability.

 I wrote my PhD thesis—titled "Parameterized Complexity in the Polynomial Hierarchy"—at the Algorithms and Complexity Group at the Faculty of Informatics of the Technische Universität Wien.
-I received my PhD in 2016, and my thesis has been nominated for the GI-Dissertationspreis 2016 of the German Informatics Society.
+I received my PhD in 2016.
+My PhD thesis was awarded the E.W.
+Beth Dissertation Prize 2017, was shortlisted for the Heinz Zemanek Prize 2018, and was nominated for the GI-Dissertationspreis 2016 of the German Informatics Society.

 I have an Erdős number of 3.